serverpod/serverpod_docs/versioned_docs/version-0.9.11/03-concepts/03-database-communication.md

 :::

 ### Database indexes
 For performance reasons, you may want to add indexes to your database tables.
-You add these in the yaml-files defining the serializable objects.
+You add these in the YAML-files defining the serializable objects.

 ```yaml
 class: Company